elliot-rosen/elliot-rosen/README.md

 - React Native

 📚 Also interested in:
-- React / nodeJS / MongoDB / Heroku / GraphQL
+- React / nodeJS / REST / GraphQL
 - Solidity
 - Python
+- MongoDB / Heroku / GraphQL

 Passionate about rapid development, prototyping, and bringing concepts to life 🌱